-- 8.7.16 Individually no specific development site is likely to have any significant effects in respect of waste generation.
-However growth will increase waste generation by around 410 tonnes per year (based on existing waste generation levels per household).
+- 8.6.16 Individually no specific development site is likely to have any significant effects in respect of waste generation.
+However growth will increase waste generation by around 360 tonnes per year (based on existing waste generation levels per household).
 Impacts will be lessened through requirements for developers to minimise waste during construction and through requirements to include adequate storage areas for recycling within new developments).
-The overall effects of growth within the Plan period will be further mitigated by on-going improvements to waste collection and recycling required by European and UK legislation - 8.7.17 Development is likely to increase noise and light pollution as a result of new housing development.
+The overall effects of growth within the Plan period will be further mitigated by on-going improvements to waste collection and recycling required by European and UK legislation - 8.6.17 Development is likely to increase noise and light pollution as a result of new housing development.
 However effects are unlikely to be significant given the scale of growth proposed and given existing similar uses close to proposed development locations.
-Development on the scale proposed would be unlikely to have any discernible impact on air quality management areas (the closest of which are located in Derby City and Burton on Trent). - 8.7.18 In respect of flood risk all of the sites are capable of accommodating development solely in areas located in flood zone 1 (low flood risk) with the exception of the site in Scropton.
+Development on the scale proposed would be unlikely to have any discernible impact on air quality management areas (the closest of which are located in Derby City and Burton on Trent). - 8.6.18 In respect of flood risk all of the sites are capable of accommodating development solely in areas located in flood zone 1 (low flood risk) with the exception of the site in Scropton.
 This site is located in Flood Zone 3a (High Flood Risk), although the recently completed flood defences in Scropton protect the site up to and including a 1:100 year flood event.
 It is however worth noting that Kingfisher Lane (Willington) which would provide access to the Willington site does fall in an area at high flood risk, although a potential secondary pedestrian access could ensure a dry means of escape should this road become flooded.
-A detailed section on the flood risk of each site will be included in the Technical Appendix to the Sustainability Appraisal at the submission stage.

-- 8.7.19 All greenfield sites proposed through the LP2 will be expected to ensure that surface water runoff is managed on site and release from the site at greenfield rates.
-This will be achieved through the use of Sustainable Urban Drainage Systems (SUDS) in accordance with Policy SD2 (Flood Risk) and SD3 Sustainable Water Supply, Drainage and Sewerage Infrastructure) both of which are set out in the Part 1 Local Plan. - 8.7.20 As noted previously the sites allocated are unlikely to have any discernible impact on water quality in the River Mease SAC, given that appropriate mitigation, financed by the development to offset any increases in phosphates associated with housing growth will be delivered through the River Mease Developer Contribution Scheme (DCS). - 8.7.21 In combination theLP2 housing allocations will lead to the loss of around 46.3ha of land.
-Of this, around 38.9ha will be greenfield and 7.4ha will consist of previously developed sites.
-A total of 819 homes will be delivered across the sites giving a net density of around 18 homes per hectare.
+A detailed section on the flood risk of each site will be included at Appendix 4 of this appraisal. - 8.6.19 All greenfield sites proposed through the LP2 will be expected to ensure that surface water runoff is managed on site and release from the site at greenfield rates.
+This will be achieved through the use of Sustainable Drainage Systems (SUDS) in accordance with Policy SD2 (Flood Risk) and SD3 Sustainable Water Supply, Drainage and Sewerage Infrastructure) both of which are set out in the Part 1 Local Plan. - 8.6.20 As noted previously the sites allocated are unlikely to have any discernible impact on water quality in the River Mease SAC, given that appropriate mitigation, financed by the development to offset any increases in phosphates associated with housing growth will be delivered through the River Mease Developer Contribution Scheme (DCS). - 8.6.21 In combination theLP2 housing allocations will lead to the loss of around 37.5ha of land.
+Of this, around 31.0ha will be greenfield and 6.5ha will consist of previously developed sites.
+A total of 697 homes will be delivered across the sites giving a net density of around 19 homes per hectare.